kevin-labtani/react-native-workshop/To do list/Readme.md

 # ToDo App

-So now you are ready to start to create your first React Native Application!
+So now you are ready to create your first React Native Application!

 ## Part - 1.